France's Macron heads to Le Pen stronghold in search of more votes | Politics

 - France

-France's centrist leader Emmanuel Macron will take his hunt for extra votes on Monday to the industrial heartlands of northern France, a blue-collar stronghold of his far-right rival Marine Le Pen who he will face in an April 24 presidential runoff vote.
-Macron and Le Pen came out on top in Sunday's first-round vote, setting up a repeat of the 2017 runoff between the pro-European economic liberal and euro-sceptic nationalist.
+Centrist President Emmanuel Macron took his hunt for more re-election support on Monday to France's former industrial heartland in the north, a blue-collar stronghold of far-right rival Marine Le Pen, who he will face in an April 24 runoff vote.
+Macron, 44, is vying to become the first president in two decades to win a second term, but faces a tough challenge from Le Pen, who has tapped into anger over the cost of living and a perception that Macron is disconnected from everyday hardships.

+A Le Pen win would send shockwaves across Europe and beyond, and deliver a similar jolt to the establishment as Britain's Brexit vote to leave the European Union (EU) or Donald Trump's 2017 entry into the White House.
+Macron and Le Pen came out on top in Sunday's first-round vote, setting up a repeat of the 2017 runoff between the pro-European economic liberal and the euro-sceptic nationalist.

 Left-wing voters will be crucial to determining the outcome of the election.
-Third-placed challenger, hard-left veteran Jean-Luc Melenchon, told supporters not one single vote should go to the far right but stopped short of endorsing Macron.
+Hard-left veteran Jean-Luc Melenchon, who came a close third on Sunday, told supporters not one single vote should go to the far right - but he stopped short of endorsing Macron.
 "Let's make no mistake, nothing has been decided yet," Macron told his cheering supporters late on Sunday after partial results showed him qualifying for the runoff.

 An interior ministry count showed that with 97% of votes counted, Macron had won 27.60% of voters' support.
 Le Pen secured 23.41% and Melenchon 21.95%.
 Polls predict a close-fought second round with one survey projecting Macron will win with just 51% of the vote and 49% for Le Pen.
 The gap is so tight that victory either way is within the margin of error.

-But it has been her focus on the cost-of-living issues troubling millions that has helped her tap into a widespread discontent towards rulers as she has toured towns and villages across France.
+But it has been her focus on the cost-of-living issues troubling millions and her ability to connect with common folk that has proved particularly popular.
 Le Pen said voters were making a choice between two opposite visions of France: "one of division, injustice and disorder imposed by Emmanuel Macron for the benefit of a few, the other a rallying together of French people around social justice and protection."

-Le Pen won 33% of the votes in the northern Hauts-de-France region where Macron is campaigning on Monday, but left-wing candidates were close behind and won a combined 27-28% of the vote in the area.
 Macron supporters and some of his campaign insiders have said he must do more to win over the left.

-Melenchon ally Clementine Autain told RMC radio she hoped Melenchon voters would not vote for Le Pen, but said Macron's record and programme had little to attract leftist voters.
-"Macron does not protect France from being taken over by the far right," she said.
+Finance Minister Bruno Le Maire said themes often associated with the political left, such as the fight against climate change and the strengthening of the European Union, would play a key role in the next two weeks of campaigning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)